 Patrol Dog Instructor - Tactical Instructor - K9 Management - Firearms - Advanced SWAT/K9

 Bob is a qualified expert witness and has authored numerous articles on the use of Police Service Dogs and Tactics.
-Bob has a Master’s Degree from the University of Guelph, a Bachelor’s Degree from Brock University and a Diploma in Police Management from the University of Western Ontario.
+Bob has an undergraduate Degree from Brock University and a Diploma in Police Management from Western University.

 At the International K9 Conference Bob teaches Tactics, Problem Solving, Officer Safety, Firearms and Hander Selection and Supervision for the Administrators.

 Bob Wright instructing Eden Consulting K9 SWAT program - Lake County FLORIDA

 Vince Bingaman is a 28 year law enforcement veteran with the last 18 years in his department’s canine unit.
 Currently a trainer for the Phoenix Police Department and working his third patrol dog his responsibilities include team selection and training from basic academies through the advanced tactical applications of a police service dog.

 Having the opportunity to deploy a working patrol dog in a large urban environment as well as the experience gained in training/instructing in numerous venues all over North America has given Vince the knowledge to separate theory from what works on the street.
 All of the training techniques and tracking applications taught have been tested in real time scenarios and are street proven.